 The city was placed by Alexander Ralston and Elias Pym Fordham on a 1 square mile (2.6 km) grid next to the White River.
-The completion of the Michigan and national highways and the arrival of the railroad later consolidated the city's position as a manufacturing and transportation center.
-Two of the city's nicknames reflect its historic links to transportation: Crossroads of America and Railroad City.

-Since the consolidation of the 1970 city-county, known as Unigov, local government administration has operated under the direction of an elected 25-member city-county council headed by the mayor.
+The completion of the Michigan and National Highways and the arrival of the railroad later consolidated the city's position as a manufacturing and transportation center.
+This led to two of Indianapolis's nicknames: Crossroads of America and Railroad City.
+In 1970, local government administration was unified under Unigov, an elected 25-member city-county council headed by the mayor.

-From humble beginnings as a settlement and commercial center for Native Americans, Indianapolis has grown over the past 200 years to become a brilliant metropolis known for its cultural environment, thriving center and growing high-tech industries.
-Built in 1821 in the image of Washington, D. As the city expanded, manufacturing and wholesale districts grew, and immigrants from Germany, Italy, Ireland and Denmark, as well as newly liberated African-Americans, began to move to Indianapolis.
+From humble beginnings as a settlement and commercial center for Native Americans, Indianapolis has grown over the past 200 years to become a vibrant metropolis known for its cultural environment, thriving center and growing high-tech industries.
+Immigrants from Germany, Italy, Ireland and Denmark, as well as newly liberated African-Americans, began to move to Indianapolis in the 19th century.
 These groups became the heart of the city's labor community.
-With the completion of the Union Station railroad hub in 1888, Indianapolis's economy, population, and reputation boomed.
+The completion of Union Station in 1888 further boosted Indianapolis's economy, population and reputation.

 With numerous trains entering and leaving the city every day, Indianapolis was soon dubbed the “Crossroads of the United States”.
-As one of the most important cities in the Midwest, Indianapolis routinely attracts national and international attention with the world's largest single-day sporting event, the Indianapolis 500; the popular Indianapolis Colts; its growing food and restaurant scene; its world-famous Children's Museum; and the The country's first Black Expo.
+As one of the most important cities in the Midwest, Indianapolis routinely attracts national and international attention with its world-class events such as the Indianapolis 500, popular Indianapolis Colts team, its growing food and restaurant scene, its world-famous Children's Museum and The country's first Black Expo.
 Indianapolis is also home to two great institutions that celebrate Hoosier culture: The Indiana State Museum and The Indianapolis Metropolitan Police Department (IMPD).
 The Indiana State Museum features unique exhibits and hands-on experiences that showcase the stories, events and characters that have helped shape Indiana's history.